adamwulf/app-launch-guide/README.md

 		- how/why you started the company
 		- the problems of your current target audience
 		- interesting tech you've created as you built your product
-- [ ] Brainstorm ideas from the channels you read about earlier in [Traction](http://amzn.to/1DBn0Lo)
+- [ ] Brainstorm even more ideas from the channels you read about earlier in [Traction](http://amzn.to/1DBn0Lo)
-	- schedule these ideas into your development schedule
+	- schedule these ideas into your development schedule - even put tasks in your issue tracker

 ## Public Buzz Building Beta